Xkcd: Academic research

+Politics

+The comics have featured pro-science and pro-vaccination viewpoints.
+Democratic presidential candidates have also received endorsements.
+In the fall of 2024, a banner on the homepage endorsed Kamala Harris's presidential campaign.

 Awards and recognition

 xkcd has been recognized at various award ceremonies.
 In the 2008 Web Cartoonists' Choice Awards, the webcomic was nominated for "Outstanding Use of the Medium", "Outstanding Short Form Comic", and "Outstanding Comedic Comic", and it won "Outstanding Single Panel Comic". xkcd was voted "Best Comic Strip" by readers in the 2007 and 2008 Weblog Awards.
 The webcomic was nominated for a 2009 NewNowNext Award in the category "OMFG Internet Award".

 Randall Munroe was nominated for the Hugo Award for Best Fan Artist in both 2011 and 2012, and he won a Hugo Award for Best Graphic Story in 2014, for "Time".

 Books

-In September 2009, Munroe released a book, entitled xkcd: volume 0, containing selected xkcd comics.
+In September 2009, Munroe released a book, titled xkcd: volume 0, containing selected xkcd comics.
 The book was published by breadpig, under a Creative Commons license, CC BY-NC 3.0, with all of the publisher's profits donated to Room to Read to promote literacy and education in the developing world.
 Six months after release, the book had sold over 25,000 copies.
 The book tour in New York City and Silicon Valley was a fundraiser for Room to Read that raised $32,000 to build a school in Salavan Province, Laos.

+Munroe contributed a story titled "?" to the anthology book Machine of Death, released on October 6, 2010.

 In October 2012, xkcd: volume 0 was included in the Humble Bundle eBook Bundle.
 It was available for download only to those who donated higher than the average donated for the other eBooks.
 The book was released DRM-free, in two different-quality PDF files.

 On March 12, 2014, Munroe announced the book What If?: Serious Scientific Answers to Absurd Hypothetical Questions.
 The book was released on September 2, 2014.
 The book expands on the What If? blog on the xkcd website.

-On May 13, 2015, Munroe announced a new book entitled Thing Explainer.
+On May 13, 2015, Munroe announced a new book titled Thing Explainer.
 Eventually released on November 24, 2015, Thing Explainer is based on the xkcd strip "Up Goer Five" and only uses the thousand most commonly used words to explain different scientific devices.

 On February 5, 2019, Munroe announced a fourth book, titled How To, which uses math and science to find the worst possible solutions to everyday problems.
 It was released on September 3, 2019.

 On January 31, 2022, Munroe announced the book What If?
-2: Additional Serious Scientific Answers to Absurd Hypothetical Questions, covering "new questions I've received in the years since What If? was released".
-What If?
-2 was released on September 13, 2022.
+2: Additional Serious Scientific Answers to Absurd Hypothetical Questions, a follow-up title that continued in the same vein as the first volume in attempting to provide scientific answers to hypothetical situations submitted by readers.
+The book was released on September 13, 2022.

+Additionally, on November 26, 2024, Munroe announced a revised edition of his original What If? book, titled What If?
+10th Anniversary Edition.